Discover more from On The Yellow Brick Road

 International Center for Journalists

-Part of speech: noun
+Part of speech: adjective

-Origin: Latin, 15th century
+Origin: Unknown, 17th century

-Part of speech: noun
+Part of speech: adjective

 I’ve enjoyed giving readings at bookstores, addressing audiences in many venues, and moderating discussions around the world, speaking on a wide range of topics.
 Click here for a list of past and future speaking events.

 I’ll be talking with several book clubs over the next month and love engaging with readers.
-If you are in a Reading Group or Book Club and read one of my books, I'd be glad to be in touch by email, conference call or when possible in person.
+If you are in a Reading Group or Book Club and read one of my books, I'd be glad to be in touch by email, zoom, or when possible in person.
 I can also suggest discussion topics.